Dustyroom/flat-kit-doc/index.md

 Terrains are great in Unity.
 But it’s not so trivial to work with terrain materials, that is why we added a separate shader that deals with the Unity Terrain system.

 If you are not familiar with Unity Terrains, please refer to their documentation.
 In two words, terrain uses Terrain Layers, something like containers of all textures — diffuse, normal, bump etc. FlatKit _Terrain_ shader sees those textures and applies its own colors onto the layers.
 Since we are talking about the flat look, no normal or bump maps are required.
 In order to have full control over colors of the terrain, you can load a plain white texture as your terrain layer (on _Valley demo_ scene we did so).
 All the colors will be available from the shader interface, they will be multiplied with your white texture, resulting in the pure color you choose.
-If you are already familiar with _Stylized Surface_ shader, _Terrain_ shader interface won’t be news to you.
+If you are already familiar with _Stylized Surface_ shader, _Terrain_ shader interface won’t be news to you. [_Stylized Surface_ info is here](https://github.com/Dustyroom/flat-kit-doc/blob/master/index.md#31-stylized-surface-shader).

 This is an appropriate time to talk about Height Gradient parameter Flat Kit offers.
 You can use it as a part of Stylized Surface, Stylized Surface Cutout and Terrain shaders.
 Height Gradient works wonders on terrain in context of flat shading.